Enhancing Virtual Try-On with Synthetic Pairs and Error-Aware Noise Scheduling: Experiments

+\cref{tab:metrics} compares our approach with those from prior work.
+We find our full model variants \Ours{}+H2G-UH/FH and \Ours{}(SD)+H2G-UH/FH boosts performance over the GAN and SD-based methods, respectively.
+The last two rows of \cref{tab:metrics}(a) show that incorporating our synthetic training pairs provide a consistent boost in performance on both datasets.
+Comparing the last rows of \cref{tab:metrics}(a) and \cref{tab:metrics}(b) we observe that using the diffusion model to generate the initial image gives better performance in \Ours{}(SD)+H2G-UH/FH, but is more costly.

-\paragraph{User Study} Amazon MTurk workers were asked to compare the image quality on two aspects: texture consistency, and image fidelity, comparing our model against GP-GAN and Stable-VTON.
+\paragraph{User Study} We asked Amazon MTurk workers to evaluate the texture consistency and image fidelity of synthesized images, comparing our model against GP-VTON and StableVITON.
 We randomly selected 100 pairs from VITON-HD to evaluate on, assigning at least 3 workers per image.
-Tab. \ref{tab:user} reports the study results, where our method is preferred at least 10\% more than the GAN-based GP-VTON and the SD-based Stable-VTON (59\% overall).
+Study results in \cref{tab:user} report our method is preferred at least 10\% more than the GAN-based GP-VTON and the SD-based StableVITON (59\% overall).

-\paragraph{Trade-off Between Sampling Efficiency and Image Quality} Diffusion-generated images often show degraded quality with fewer sampling steps.
-In \Ours{}, the spatially adaptive noise schedule can preserve the correct clothing textures in the initial image with a low noise level and only fix the erroneous parts, potentially resulting in less image quality degradation with few steps.
-In Fig. \ref{fig:ss}, While other SD-based methods have a sharp performance drop with decreasing sampling steps, \Ours{} and \Ours{} +H2G-UH show consistent performance across different sampling steps, demonstrating a better trade-off between image quality and computational efficiency.
+\paragraph{Trade-Off Between Sampling Efficiency and Image Quality} Diffusion-generated images often show degraded quality with fewer sampling steps.
+In \Ours{}, the spatially adaptive noise schedule can preserve correct clothing textures in the initial image with a low noise level and only fix the erroneous parts, potentially resulting in less image quality degradation with fewer steps.
+In \cref{fig:ss}, while other SD-based methods have a sharp performance drop with decreasing sampling steps, \Ours{} and \Ours{}+H2G-UH show consistent performance across different sampling steps, demonstrating a better trade-off between image quality and computational efficiency.

-\paragraph{Qualitative Results} Fig. \ref{fig:vis_results} gives examples of the generated images using different approaches.
+\paragraph{Qualitative Results} \cref{fig:vis_results} gives examples of generated images from different approaches.
 The top row is from VITON-HD dataset and the bottom row is from DressCode-Upper.
 The third images in the two rows are GAN-generated results.
 We see that our \Ours{}+H2G-UH/FH in the last column improves the low-quality textures from the GAN-generated images, which are the distorted graphics in the center.
-More visualized examples can be found in Supp.
-F.
+Additional visualizations are in Supp.\ G.